 A new domestic or foreign corporation doing business or owning property in Georgia must file an initial net worth tax return on or before the fifteenth day of the third calendar month after incorporation or qualification.
 The initial net worth tax return is based on the beginning net worth (Federal Schedule L) of the corporation and covers the tax period from the date of incorporation/qualification to the end of the year.
-If this return is for a short period of less than six months, the tax due is 50%.
-The initial net worth return cannot be combined with the initial income tax return because the due dates do not coincide.
+Foreign corporations qualified to conduct business in Georgia If this return is for a short period of less than six months, are taxed based upon the portion of net worth employed within the tax due is 50%.
+The initial net worth return cannot be Georgia as computed in Schedule 2, using the ratio computed combined with the initial income tax return because the in Schedule 8.
+To compute the ratio, the property factors will due dates do not coincide.